hauchel/duco/doc/Duco.md

 For the **power supply** it is planned to to use 4x1.5V Ni-MH 2400 mAh  charged by the sun.
 The voltage varies up to 6 V, so the MiniPro RAW pin is used for VCC.
 For the ESP a step-down converter 1 A  (+ fat elkos) reduces the voltage to 3.3V.
 One  ESP can draw up to 400 mA while sending, but only for a very short time.

  For the +5V of the levelshifters (very few mA only) used a low-drop 5 V regulator, could also use VCC from any MicroPro.

+ If running ATtiny85, another, more powerful 5V is required for 16 MHz.

+All step downs are LM2596S which are cheap and really stable.
+They are contained in  FreeCad StepDown_B19 including a LED voltmeter and lots of Dupont Connectors.

-Instead of the accus use a power adapter + step-down 1A to 5.55 V  (+ fat elkos):
+Instead of the accus use a power adapter + step-down 1A to about 5.55 V  (+ fat elkos).:

-    ACAdaper -- Stp-Dn 5.55 V  -- RAW MicroPro
+    ACAdaper-- Stp-Dn 5.55 V  -- RAW MicroPro
+						      -- Low Drop 5V -- levelshifter
 			-- Stp-Dn 3.33 V -- ESP
-    				           -- Low Drop 5V -- levelshifter
+			-- Stp-Dn 5.00 V -- ATtiny

 # Master and Slave